createdotnet/wdk/_tutorials/icons.md

 We use icon fonts to display icons.

-To display icons on your WDK template you will need to place the following tags in the templates `<head>`;
+To display icons on your WDK template you will need to place the following tags in the template's `<head>`;
 - `<!--WDK:base:css:icons-->`
 - `<!--WDK:base:css:fonts--> `